ckan/datapusher/README.md

 # ckan-importer-service

-__WORK IN PROGRESS__ - Expect release in early 2013.
+__WORK IN PROGRESS__ - Expect release in mid 2013.

 A service that migrates data to the CKAN datastore.

-There will be two endpoints.
-An asynchronous one that imports data into the datastore and a synchronous one that parses files and returns JSON (this will eventually replace dataproxy).
+Built on the [CKAN Service Provider](https://github.com/okfn/ckan-service-provider) and [Data Converters](https://github.com/okfn/dataconverters).

 ## Developer

 You will need a running CKAN instance with a working datastore to use the importer service.
 Make sure that you add the API key to the `test.ini`.
 Use `nosetests` to run the tests.